Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Conclusions

 \section{Conclusions}

-This paper focuses on optimizing the projection matrix for measurements in compressed sensing for signals which are sparse in overcomplete dictionary.
+This paper focuses on optimizing the projection matrix in CS for reconstructing signals which are sparse in some overcomplete dictionary.
 We develop the first model which aims to find a projection $\PP$ by minimizing the mutual coherence of $\PP\D$ directly.
-We propose to solve the nonconvex problem by alternating minimization and prove the convergence.
-Simulation results show that our method does achieve much lower mutual coherence of $\PP\D$, and thus leads to better CS performance.
-Considering that the mutual coherence are important in sparse coding which has many applications, we expect that the proposed construction will be useful in other applications, besides the CS.
+We solve the nonconvex problem by alternating minimization and prove the convergence.
+Simulation results show that our method does achieve much lower mutual coherence of $\PP\D$, and also leads to better CS performance.
+Considering that mutual coherence is important in many applications besides CS, we expect that the proposed construction will be useful in many other applications as well, besides CS.

+There is some interesting future work.
+First, though we give the first solver with convergence guarantee in Algorithm \ref{alg1} for (\ref{prolcd}), the obtained solution is not guaranteed to be globally optimal due to the nonconvexity of the problem.
+It is interesting to investigate when the obtained solution is globally optimal. {Second, currently the proposed method is not efficient, and it is valuable to find faster solvers.
+For example, we may consider solving (\ref{prolcd}) and (\ref{lmcpideal}) by Alternating Direction Method of Multiplier (ADMM) after introducing some auxiliary variables, which may be more efficient than our current solvers.
+But proving its convergence for nonconvex problems, (\ref{prolcd}) and (\ref{lmcpideal}), will be challenging.}